 - Other questions that you have answered for all of your other permits, but they will ask again

 Once you receive the magical call that your permit has been approved, you’ll be called into the station as there will be fees due.
-At time of this posting, the costs were 590 kn plus 70 kn worth of tax stamps.
+At time of this posting, the costs were 240 kn plus 630 kn (two different payment slips).
 They will provide you with the payment slips to take to a bank or Posta to pay.
-Tax stamps can be procured from any tiskinica and most papirnice (paper shops).
+Then you’ll return to the police with proof of payment.

 More things you should know

 - If you are a non-EU national, this process will take a minimum of one year, but most likely closer to two years.
 Croatian spouses will get shuttled through quicker.
 EU nationals may be approved in as little as three weeks.